amaiorano/hsm-analyze/README.md

 ## Usage

+These instructions are for Windows.
+For Linux or Mac, follow instructions for how to build hsm-analyze (below) and adapt as necessary.

+- [Download](https://link/to/releases/here) the latest version of hsm-analyze.

-- Install the latest distribution of LLVM (Windows: [here](http://releases.llvm.org/download.html) or [here](https://sourceforge.net/projects/clangonwin/files/MsvcBuild/) if you plan to compile hsm-analyze).
+- Install a distribution of LLVM that matches the LLVM version that was used to build hsm-analyze from [here (recommended)](https://sourceforge.net/projects/clangonwin/files/MsvcBuild/) or [here](http://releases.llvm.org/download.html).

-- [Download](https://link/to/releases/here) (or build) the latest version of hsm-analyze, and copy the single executable to your LLVM/bin directory (e.g. ```C:\Program Files\LLVM\bin``` on Windows).
-This is required for most LibTooling-based tools to access the Clang core headers.
+- Copy the single hsm-analyze executable to your LLVM/bin directory (e.g. ```C:\Program Files\LLVM\bin```).
+This is required for most LibTooling-based tools to access Clang's C++ standard headers.

 - Install [GraphViz](http://www.graphviz.org/Download.php) to render state machines graphs.

-Like all Clang tools based on LibTooling, hsm-analyze can either use a compilation database, or you can pass compilation arguments via command line following a double-dash ("--").
-Read more about how to use a compilation database [here](https://clang.llvm.org/docs/HowToSetupToolingForLLVM.html).
+Like all Clang tools based on LibTooling, you can pass compilation arguments to hsm-analyze via command line following a double-dash ("--"), or by using a compilation database (read about how to generate and use a compilation database [here](https://clang.llvm.org/docs/HowToSetupToolingForLLVM.html)).

 Here's an example of how to output a GraphViz dot file from a cpp file: